jeeyonkang/Supreme-Court-Dataset-Extended/README.md

 ### Testing

+The script `testing/usable_with_convokit.ipynb` shows that our scripts, once downloaded, successfully create data (locally) that can be integrated with convokit.

 The following tests were performed in `testing/compare.ipynb` to ensure the integrity of the corpus

 - We compared our scraped 2019 corpus (as extracted by the script in this repository) and the pre-existing 2019 corpus from the Convokit dataset.